TekBot-Robotics-Challenge/2025-Team-Epibot-Docs/semaine1.md

 ## PART 3: Testing the project

-Check the wiring again first,then place the setup flat in the palm of your hand.
+Check the wiring again first, then place the setup flat in the palm of your hand.

 - To test the pitch, tilt your hand up and down (like a head nod).
 - To test the roll, tilt your hand sideways (like moving your head left and right).